 Tentative Program (subject to change)

-Please note that space is limited in the program to ensure an optimal level of interaction and experience.
-To apply, please send an e-mail letter, stating your interest in attending, by March 9, 2009 (extended) to the address below.
-Please also include the following information, in the message, for distribution to other participants:
+Please note that space in the program is limited to guarantee the desired level of interaction and learning.
+To apply, please send an e-mail message (with “AIB Junior Faculty Consortium” in the subject line) to , stating your interest in attending, by February 28, 2011.
+Please also include the following two documents in the message, for distribution to other participants:

 - A one-page description of your international business research program, or of a paper or project in process (which you would like input on).

-Please attach these as two separate Microsoft Word documents, with your last name in the file title (e.g., YourLastNameBio.doc and YourLastNameResearch.doc).
+Please attach these as two separate Microsoft Word documents, with your last name in the file title (e.g., ZaheerBio.doc and ZaheerResearch.doc).

-Travel Stipends: Due to the kind support of the Boeing Institute of International Business at the John Cook School of Business, Saint Louis University, several travel grants are available for participants in need of financial support to attend the consortium.
+Due to the kind support of the Boeing Institute of International Business, Saint Louis University a small number of travel grants are available for participants in need of financial support to attend the consortium.

 NOTE: Separately, Junior Faculty Consortium attendees may also be eligible for Area Scholar Travel Stipends offered by the AIB Foundation.
 There is a separate application process for these.
-Information regarding the Area Scholar Travel Stipends can be found at the Travel Stipends page when they are announced on the AIB 2009 Meeting website.
+Information regarding the Area Scholar Travel Stipends can be found at the Travel Stipends page.

 Please E-mail your application (with the subject line "AIB Junior Faculty Consortium") to: